We are pleased to announce Dr. Najwa Javed as our Fifteenth Muslim Woman of the Month!

 That’s when I figured, Wow, this task is much more daunting because there is no actual category.
 There’s just the category of high heels and then there’s the category of orthopedic shoes.
 There’s nothing in between.

 This is where E’MAR is.
-The mission was to solve a problem so that women could have a solution to painful footwear, and then also empower them so that they could look and feel like they wanted to without hurting themselves, so that I, the surgeon, won’t have to do surgery on them in the long-term.
-Or I could mitigate the damages as much as possible.
+The mission was to solve a problem so that women can have a solution to painful footwear, and then also empower them so that they can look and feel like they wanted to without hurting themselves.
+So that I, the surgeon, won’t have to do surgery on them in the long-term, or I could mitigate the damages as much as possible.

 But it was the hardest thing to convince, and it still is because these are not therapeutic shoes.
 They’re preventative shoes.
 So, how do you describe an industry which doesn’t really exist right now?